Lean First Program

-The Advanced Lean Practitioner (ALP) plans and facilitates Value Stream Analysis (VSA) events, and works to deploy advanced solutions such as Kanban and lean service cells.
-In this Lean First course, the learner will take on broader responsibilities, including Value Stream Management and the facilitation of complex Rapid Improvement Events (RIEs) to ensure that successful solutions spread across the organization.
-Four days of flipped-classroom-based training that will start participants off developing the competencies of advanced lean practitioners.
-The focus is on learning how to prepare for, deliver and facilitate a four-day value stream analysis event.
-Participants engage in active learning, including learning-by-doing and journaling.
-The four-day curriculum is s structured around PHA's VSA A3 problem-solving process.
-The Lean Practitioner course is a prerequisite for the ALP course.
+The Advanced Lean Practitioner (ALP) plans and facilitates multi-day Value Stream Analysis (VSA) events, and works to deploy advanced solutions such as Kanban and lean service cells.
+The learner takes on broader responsibilities including Value Stream Management and the facilitation of complex Rapid Improvement Events (RIEs) to ensure that successful solutions spread across the organization.
+The course involves four days of flipped-classroom-based training, and is structured around PHA's VSA A3 problem-solving process.
+Prerequisite: Lean Practitioner course.

 4. Lean Leader